-For those taking once daily, Danazol can be taken at around breakfast.
+For those taking it once daily, Danazol can be taken around breakfast.

-For those taking twice daily, Danazol can be taken at around breakfast and dinner.
+For those taking it twice daily, Danazol can be taken around breakfast and dinner.

 This schedule is for reference only, adjustments may be made according to individual needs.